hnhx/librex/README.md

 ### About LibreX

-LibreX gives you results from Google, Brave, Qwant, Ahmia and popular torrent sites without spying on you.
+LibreX gives you results from Google, Qwant, Ahmia and popular torrent sites without spying on you.
 <br>
 <br>
 If you would like to learn more about LibreX check out the [Wiki](https://github.com/hnhx/librex/wiki).